ferrellsl/Graphapp/README.md

 MacOS users will need to install the XCode command line tools prior to compiling.
 There is a MacOS makefile located in the src folder.
 Delete the Linux makefile and rename makefile.MacOS to makefile and then run make from the src folder.
+MacOS users will also need an XWindows manager such as XQuartz which can be found here:  https://www.xquartz.org/

 Custom Soft Fonts and UTF8 Fonts